How to short the pound

 - Research the forex pair you want to trade, for example GBP/USD

-- Choose a forex trading strategy and create a risk management plan
+- Carry out analysis on that forex pair, choose a forex trading strategy and create a risk management plan

 - Create an IG account or log in to your existing account

 - Open your first position: click on ‘sell’ if GBP is the base currency or ‘buy’ if it’s the quote

 Assume GBP/USD is trading at 1.22075, with a buy price of 1.22080 and a sell price of 1.22070.
 You think that the pound is set to lose value against the US dollar, so you decide to sell (go short on) GBP/USD at 1.22070.

 Selling a single standard GBP/USD CFD is the equivalent of trading £100,000 for $122,070.
 You decide to sell three CFDs, giving you a total position size of $366,210 (£300,000).
 Your margin for this trade is $12,194.79 (3.33% of the trade value).

 GBP/USD falls to 1.21420, and you close your position by buying three contracts at the new buy price of 1.21425.
 Your profit would be $1935 ($366,210 - $364,275).